iota97/WinningSoftwareSolution/contract/README.md

 npm install truffle-plugin-verify
 ```

-Openzeppelin libraries are also required.
+Openzeppelin and Chainlink libraries are also required.
 ```
 npm install @openzeppelin/contracts
+npm install @chainlink/contracts
 ```

 Some files are not included for privacy, they need to be manually created: